MattCSmith/Project-365/README.md

 ## Day 126
 ### **Project:** Migrating Challenged.Dev
 In continuation from yesterday I continued migrating to the new droplet.
 Todays task was to continue setting up and configuring the requirements for the application.
 After a little more setting up tomorrow, I should be ready to start migrating the actual application.

+## Day 127
+### **Project:** Styled Components
+So I ran into some issues today in another project with dynamically apply theme styles to a styled-component based on the props passed in.
+Every method I tried created some really bizzare side effects.
+So I spent a bunch of time today learning more about styled-components and experiementing with them a little.
+I was eventually able to solve the issue I was having.